 Sports practices have followed their same versatile demand.
 Not all are top athletes but working out remains a priority for them.
 Paying on average a staggering $112,000 throughout their entire lifetime, American millennials spend more money on fitness than college tuition.

 While millennials and Gen Zers exhibit differences in how they consume sports, they do share a blurred notion of “sports”, including non-traditional ones, like fitness, biking or skating and odd skilled activities like e-sports.

-As “surpassing oneself” becomes an old-fashioned concept, sportswear brands need to learn how to engage with young audiences and spread inclusive messages which speak to both the zero and the hero.
+As “surpassing oneself” becomes an old-fashioned concept, sportswear brands must learn how to engage with young audiences and spread inclusive messages which speak to both the zero and the hero.

 A millennial and Gen Z change in the sportswear game: When wellness and versatility fuel sports practices

 Millennials and Gen Zers appear to be real sports fans and active players, but their consumption differs from their elders.
 According to NPD, 95% of millennial cohorts are active and nearly 30% identify themselves as core athletes (3 times that of the overall US population).

 In recent years, brands have increased their profits by delivering youth-focused sportswear with an emphasis on design and comfort.
 As a result, performance shoe sales have dropped in favor of trendy athleisure footwear.
 Adidas teamed up with Alexander Wang for a trendy trainer, and Reebok collabed with Opening Ceremony for an equally high-fashion sports shoe.